Infinidat/infi.clickhouse_orm/docs/schema_migrations.md

     ]

-**RunSQL**
+### RunSQL

-A migration operation that runs raw SQL queries.
-It expects a string containing an SQL query, or an array of SQL-query strings.
+A migration operation that runs raw SQL statements.
+It expects a string containing an SQL statements, or a list of statements.

 Example: